 When the Group revises its estimate of any lease term (i.e. probability of extension or termination option being exercised), it adjusts the carrying amount of the lease liability to reflect the payments over the revised term.
 The carrying amount of lease liabilities is similarly revised when the variable element of the future lease payment dependent on a rate or index is revised.
-In both cases, an equivalent adjustment is made to the carrying amount of the right-of-use assets.
-If the carrying amount of the right-of-use assets is reduced to zero and there is a further reduction in the measurement of lease liabilities, the remaining amount of the remeasurement is recognised directly in profit or loss.
+In both cases, an equivalent adjustment is made to the carrying amount of the right-of-use assets is reduced to zero and there is a further reduction in the measurement of lease liabilities, the remaining amount of the remeasurement is recognised directly in profit or loss.